sschoener/sschoener.github.io/_posts/2025-07-14-section-data.md

 I should also point out that there are some pitfalls around padding: the linker might add zeros to the end of the section to insert padding, and it may even insert padding between symbols in the section.
 Raymond Chen has [three](https://devblogs.microsoft.com/oldnewthing/20181107-00/?p=100155) [small](https://devblogs.microsoft.com/oldnewthing/20181108-00/?p=100165) [pieces](https://devblogs.microsoft.com/oldnewthing/20181109-00/?p=100175) on this as well.

 Finally, why did I say that this is *almost* useful for initializing globals?
 Well, it doesn't play nicely with static linking.
 You may have noticed that we applied `__attribute__((used))` to the initializer.
 This tells Clang to not drop them during compilation.
 Unfortunately, linkers exist.
 (Honestly: linkers!
-Compilers, are bad, yes, but if you really want to ruin your day, you need a linker.)
+Compilers are bad, yes, but if you really want to ruin your day, you need a linker.)
 When the linker sees your static library, it will make an attempt to pull in exactly what is needed, and our section data doesn't make the list: nobody is referencing any symbols in it.
 So initializers specified like this in a static library are just dropped.

 On Windows, it seems like the linker will actually keep the section.
 That, or I got lucky.
 But Linux and Mac?
 No, the section is just silently dropped.
 I have tried various mechanisms around this, but without success.
 The closest is maybe Clang's [retain attribute](https://clang.llvm.org/docs/AttributeReference.html#retain), which has this blurb in the docs: